Blog

 But looking deeper, it's also about the cycle of life.
 Just as a single grain of rice can give rise to an entire plant, so too does the union of two individuals have the potential to create new life and new generations.

-When societies became agrarian, they started to recognize the importance of crops, both as sustenance and as symbols of wealth and well-being.
+When societies became agrarian, they started to recognise the importance of crops, both as sustenance and as symbols of wealth and well-being.
 Grains like rice were held in high esteem for their life-sustaining attributes.

 Rice, a staple in many cultures, symbolised fertility, prosperity, and abundance.
 This association made it a logical choice to shower newlyweds with as a symbolic wish for a life full of blessings, children, and prosperity.